YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 .. parsed-literal::
    old_ydb_dist, old_gtmroutines, old_gtmver, tmp_gtm_tmp, tmp_passwd.

-The $ydb_routines value set by the ydb_env_set script enables auto-relink by default for object files in the $ydb_dir/$gtmver/o directory in M mode and $ydb_dir/$gtmver/o/utf8 in UTF-8 mode.
+The $ydb_routines value set by the ydb_env_set script enables auto-relink by default for object files in the $ydb_dir/$ydb_rel/o directory in M mode and $ydb_dir/$ydb_rel/o/utf8 in UTF-8 mode.
 Auto-relink requires shared memory resources and limits beyond those for database operation.
 If your system has inadequate shared memory configured, YottaDB displays messages along the lines of:

 .. parsed-literal::
-   %GTM-E-SYSCALL, Error received from system call shmget() failed
+   %YDB-E-SYSCALL, Error received from system call shmget() failed

 Refer to your OS documentation to configure shared memory limits (for example, on common Linux systems, the kernel.shmmax parameter in /etc/sysctl.conf).